Amber Heard ‘Smitten’ With Elon Musk While Depp Spotted On Set And Grateful To Fans

 — ET Canada (@ETCanada) January 19, 2017

-The star, who has won at total of 13 People’s Choice Awards,went on to say how meaningful the recognition from fans is to him.
+The star, who has won at total of 13 People’s Choice Awards, went on to say how meaningful the recognition from fans is to him.

 “And you’ve graciously invited me here once again tonight, so I appreciate that so much.
 You have no idea how much I appreciate that.I was very deeply affected by the kindness of your recognition and by your well wishes to my family and myself, which is why it’s especially meaningful for me to be here in front of you to say thank you.”

-Additionally, Depp has been spotted on set and working away on his next of 5 projects he is signed on for over the upcoming year.
+Additionally, Depp has been spotted on set and working away on his next of five projects he is signed on for over the upcoming year.
 However, he is likely so grateful to fans due to the criticism and skepticism he has been met with over the past year or two.
 After being a part of a number of flops like Mortdecai and Alice Through the Looking Glass, Depp was crowned Hollywood’s most overpaid actor by Forbes, which must have stung a little bit while he was still dealing with the dramatic divorce case involving Amber Heard and abuse allegations.

 It seems, however, that Depp is set to experience a bit more success at the box office with the release of the next Pirates of the Caribbean franchise film on its way as well as a cameo in the next Harry Potter film.
 He is currently filming for Labyrinth, for which Depp was recently caught on set looking in good spirits with slicked-back hair and a mustache for the role.

 Heard, on the other hand, has been making headlines for different reasons that involve a possible new romance with billionaire and tech mogul, Elon Musk.
 The pair first made headlines as a potential new couple back in the summer of last year.
 However, sources close to Heard stamped these claims out as false and stated that the two had simply worked together and that they were merely friends.
-The rumors are back, and now the word is that Amber is quite smitten with Musk, who has been married three times, and is currently engaged in a divorce of his own.
+The rumors are back, and now the word is that Amber is quite smitten with Musk, who has been married three times and is currently engaged in a divorce of his own.

 Amber Heard moving on with billionaire Elon Musk after Johnny Depp divorce – report https://t.co/rj5CXYyNHS via @IBTimesUK